orbenh/sentiment-signal-nasdaq/README.md

 ---

 ###   Project Overview

 This project investigates whether shifts in the tone of financial news correspond with changes in the NASDAQ index.
 By aggregating monthly sentiment scores from real-world headlines (CNBC, Reuters, and The Guardian), and aligning them with historical NASDAQ averages, the project explores how media sentiment relates to market behavior.

-Sentiment analysis was performed using pretrained Hugging Face models (including GPT-2 and BERT variants).
+Sentiment analysis was performed using pre-trained models from Hugging Face – combining **GPT-2** (for generating missing text summaries) and **BERT-based models** (for scoring sentiment on a 1–10 scale).
 The resulting sentiment scores were aggregated monthly and used to build predictive models for the NASDAQ.

 ---

 ###   Models Used

+####  NLP Models (Hugging Face)

+* **GPT‑2** – used to generate brief textual descriptions for headlines missing context.
+* **BERT (base-uncased)** – applied to headline + description pairs to classify sentiment scores on a 1–10 scale.

+> Note: These models were not fine-tuned on financial texts.
+Accuracy may improve with FinBERT or domain-specific large language models.

+####  Predictive Models

-* **Linear Regression**: A basic benchmark model that establishes a direct relationship between sentiment and index movement.
+* **Linear Regression**: A baseline model mapping sentiment scores to NASDAQ averages.
-* **SARIMAX**: A more advanced time-series model that captures both temporal momentum and external sentiment signals.
+* **SARIMAX**: A time-series model that incorporates both past NASDAQ trends and external sentiment signals.

 ---

-### 📈 Forecast Results
+###  Forecast Results

-Two models were compared using historical data from December 2017 through July 2020:
+Two models were compared using historical data from **December 2017 through July 2020**:

 | Metric | Linear Regression | SARIMAX |
 | ------ | ----------------- | ------- |